7022Andre/kitti/README.md

 Kitti is an abbreviation for **Ki**ds Ac**t**ivi**t**y T**i**mer and also sounds like a small cat ... meow.

-Kitti is an app that'll help your child to understand time by visualizing it rather than just talking about it.
+Kitti is an app that will help your child understand time by visualizing it rather than by just talking about it.
 You and your child choose a task, reward and activity and set the timer.
 A progress bar and countdown will visualize the remaining fun time.
 The basic idea is that the longer your child takes to complete a task the less fun time she/he will have.

 ![dash.png](https://s26.postimg.org/6bfj2zrp5/dash.png)